taocheny/AL-SBBLS/README.md

    [1] Tao Chen, Lijie Wang and C. L. Philip Chen, "Sparse Bayesian Broad Learning System via Adaptive Lasso Priors for Robust Regression," IEEE Transactions on Neural Networks and Learning Systems.

+If you have any questions, please do not hesitate to contact the first author.